Mukhannath: Modern views

 While sometimes classified as transgender individuals, mukhannathun as a group do not fit neatly into any one of the Western categories of gender or sexuality used by the LGBT community.
 Although they were probably not predominantly cisgender or heterosexual, it cannot be said that they were simply either homosexual males or transgender women.
 There was too much variety between one mukhannath and the next to determine a specific label for their gender or sexual identity, and the term's meaning changed over time.
 Western scholars Aisya Aymanee M. Zaharin and Maria Pallotta-Chiarolli view the term mukhannath as referring to men who are "obviously male" and behave like women, but do not want to undergo sex reassignment surgery, in contrast to transgender or intersex people.

 In the late 1980s, Muhammad Sayyid Tantawi of Egypt issued a fatwa supporting the right for those who fit the description of mukhannathun to have sex reassignment surgery; Tantawy seems to have associated the mukhannathun with the concept of hermaphroditism or intersex individuals.
 Ruhollah Khomeini of Iran issued similar fatwas around the same time.
 Khomeini's initial fatwa concerned intersex individuals as well, but he later specified that sex reassignment surgery was also permissible in the case of transgender individuals.
 Because homosexuality is illegal in Iran but gender transition is legal, some gay individuals have been forced to undergo sex reassignment surgery and transition into the opposite sex, regardless of their actual gender identity.
-Due to Khomeini's fatwas allowing sex reassignment surgery for intersex and transgender individuals, Iran carries out more sex change operations than any other nation in the world except for Thailand.
-It is sanctioned as a supposed "cure" for homosexuality, which is punishable by death penalty under Iranian law.
+Due to Khomeini's fatwas allowing sex reassignment surgery for intersex and transgender individuals, It is sanctioned as a supposed "cure" for homosexuality, which is punishable by death penalty under Iranian law.
 The Iranian government even provides up to half the cost for those needing financial assistance and a sex change is recognised on the birth certificate.

 In some regions of South Asia such as India, Bangladesh, and Pakistan, the hijras are officially recognized as a third gender that is neither male nor female, a concept that some have compared to mukhannathun, or mustarjil.